Getting a signature and doing the job are only your first steps. Billing is the final and most crucial stage in your electrical business.

 Typically, you present this invoice to your customer once the job is complete and they are satisfied with your work.

-If it’s a large electric job, it’s good to deliver multiple invoices throughout the job to allow your customer to pay in installments, as opposed to presenting them with a large bill at the end.
+If it’s a large electric job in the city, for example, it’s good to deliver multiple invoices throughout the job.
+This way, your customer can pay in installments, as opposed to facing one large bill at the end.

 There are two main factors to consider when creating your electrical invoices.
 They are: